 - RCC's Fay Clayton will be presented by the Chicago Lawyers' Committee for Civil Rights Under Law, Inc. with the Edwin A. Rothschild Award for Lifetime Achievement in Civil Rights at its July 11, 2013 annual luncheon at the Palmer House Hilton.

 - Representing eleven construction workers, RCC, alongside the EEOC, obtained a $2.75 million settlement from a national corporation in an employment case that included allegations of hangman's nooses and other invidious acts of discrimination.
-The settlement, which was reached on the eve of trial in the United States District Court for the Northern District of Illinois, also included a stringent consent decree that imposes training and reporting requirements for three years.
-The settlement benefits not only RCC's African-American clients who were subjected to racial harassment, but also its white clients who were harassed for standing up for their black co-workers.
-On August 23, 2012, the court entered the public consent decree containing the terms of the settlement, which can be read here .
+The settlement, which was reached on the eve of trial in the Northern District of Illinois, also included a stringent consent decree that imposes training and reporting requirements for three years.
+The settlement benefits not only RCC's black clients who were subjected to racial harassment, but also its white clients who were harassed for standing up for their black coworkers.
+On August 23, 2012, the district court entered the public consent decree that lays out the terms of settlement.
+The decree can be found here.